 Body Glide - Since making the original list, many others have recommended this product to us as the best way to combat chaffing.
 We have not used it.

-Starbucks VIA Ready Brew Coffee - If you don’t like atrocious coffee, you best bring your own to Disney, or plan on stopping at Kona Cafe every day.
-Joffrey’s Coffee and the new Starbucks in-park locations will likely improve things, but packing your own is still cheaper.
-Few people realize Disney restaurants provide free cups of hot water, making Starbucks VIA a great alternative to buying coffee in-park.
+Starbucks VIA Ready Brew Coffee - Joffrey’s Coffee and the new Starbucks in-park locations improved coffee in the parks, but packing your own is still much cheaper.
+Disney restaurants provide free cups of hot water, making Starbucks VIA a great alternative to buying coffee in-park.

 Clif Bar Energy Bars - An excellent source of dietary fiber and vitamins, Clif Bars are the perfect compliment to jerky if looking for another great snack!

 Dresses – If you’ve ever viewed one of our trip reports, it’s no secret that Sarah likes dresses.
 Based on the emails we’ve received, she’s not the only female who does.
 Check out her What to Wear to Disney page dedicated to where she shops and ideas for finding cute outfits that are also practical for those humid days in the parks.
 She also has Tips for Accessorizing for Disney, to give your normal outfits cute ‘dashes of Disney.’

 Travel Umbrellas - Sarah and I each received “Totes” mini umbrellas a couple of Christmases ago, and they’ve held up wonderfully.
 We often forget to take them to the parks, but when we do remember to take them, we prefer them to ponchos (which are always in our bags).
 I have no clue whether this is the exact model we own.

 Water Shoes – If you’re hitting the water parks or plan on spending significant time at the pool during your trip, water shoes are a great purchase.
 Not just because they’re good for the water, but because they will keep your bare feet from being burned on the hot pavement.
-These are great, high-quality water shoes that will last a while, but if you’re looking for a “one-time use” shoe that you can throw away after your day at the water-park, you might try Wal-Mart instead.
+These are great, high-quality water shoes that will last a while.

 As far as less-ordinary things go, at least, the less ordinary things that would be useful to others, this is about it for us.
 What about you?
 Are there any interesting things you pack that might make the rest of us say, “why didn’t we think of that?!”
 If so, share them in the comments!

 We hope this guide helps you better-prepare for Disney!
 If you are considering a purchase of any of these items (or anything else for that matter–just click the links here to get to Amazon and navigate to any items you might need for your trip), we would greatly appreciate it if you use the links in this post to make your purchase.
 It benefits the site, doesn’t cost you anything, and help us to keep providing you with useful content!